fortrabbit/help/docs/billing.md

 * If you are a company from a NON-EU country, we don't charge you VAT

-### VAT Tax ID (VATIN) for EU clients
+### VATIN for EU clients

-We recommend to enter your VATIN (Value Added Tax Identification Number).
+We recommend to enter your VATIN (Value Added Tax Identification Number), sometimes referenced as VAT TAX ID or similar.
 This way you save upfront costs for VAT — reverse charge makes this possible.
 See [our guide](billing-contact#toc-adding-a-vat-in) to setup your VATIN with your Billing Contact.

 ### Currencies